 At last report, the Mennonites were considering leaving the province rather than permit the imposition of the state-sponsored curriculum on their children.

 And recently, a wedding photographer in New Mexico faces a hearing with the state’s Human Rights Commission because she declined the business of a lesbian couple.
 She didn’t want to take photos of their commitment ceremony.

 The underlying pattern is unmistakable.
 Legalizing same-sex “marriage” has brought in its wake state regulation of other parts of society.
 The problem is sometimes presented as an issue of religious freedom, and so, in part, it is.
 But the issue runs deeper than religious freedom.

-McGill University professor Douglas Farrow argues in his book A Nation of !@#$% that redefining marriage allows the government to colonize all of civil society.
+McGill University professor Douglas Farrow argues in his book A Nation of Bastards that redefining marriage allows the government to colonize all of civil society.

 If same-sex couples can marry each other, they should be allowed to adopt.
 Anyone who says otherwise is acting against the policy of the state.
 If same-sex couples can have civil unions, then denying them the use of any facility they want for their ceremony amounts to unlawful discrimination.
 When the state says that same sex couples are equivalent to opposite-sex couples, school curriculum will inevitably have to support this claim.